 Virgin Atlantic Reward Card vs Flybe Credit Card

-The Flybe Credit Card is another solid free air miles card, for those looking to earn free fares within Europe.
+The Flybe Credit Card is another solid free air miles card, especially for people who want to earn free fares around Europe.
 Your Spend&Fly balance grows with your spending, and can be redeemed for vouchers for Bonus Return Flights.
 Higher spending translates into more flights (there is no limit each year), higher-tier ticket types and travel outside of the UK.
 Rewards rates have the potential to be anywhere from 0.5% up to 10% or more in some cases (depending on how you redeem vouchers), but Bonus Return Flights aren't available on all flights and are subject to availability.

 Virgin Atlantic Reward+ Card vs Platinum Cashback Card by American Express

-Quick Takeaway: Frequent Virgin Atlantic flyers who are savvy managing an air rewards programme may well extract higher rewards from the Virgin Reward+ card, especially by putting the Premium Upgrade or Companion Voucher to good use.
+Quick Takeaway: Frequent Virgin Atlantic flyers who are savvy managing an air rewards programme are likely to get more value out of the Virgin Reward+ card, especially by putting the Premium Upgrade or Companion Voucher to good use, as you can see in our write up of the UK's best rewards credit cards.
 Individuals who would rather not actively manage a rewards program may value the simplicity of Amex's cashback rewards program, despite the lower estimated rewards.
 But remember that American Express is not accepted everywhere so you'll need another card in your wallet anyway.